Urbine/YohamGabrielB/README.md

 # Yoham Gabriel B.
-Portfolio Repository
+Portfolio Repository.

-This repository is design to showcase my programming progress and abilities.
+This repository is designed to showcase my programming progress and abilities.

 Thank you for dropping by!